 Seasonal Targets

-The onset of the season is defined as the MMWR surveillance week (http://wwwn.cdc.gov/nndss/script/downloads.aspx) when the percentage of visits for influenza-like illness (ILI) reported through ILINet reaches or exceeds the baseline value for three consecutive weeks.
+The onset of the season is defined as the MMWR surveillance week (http://wwwn.cdc.gov/nndss/script/downloads.aspx) when the percentage of visits for influenza-like illness (ILI) reported through ILINet (rounded to the nearest 0.1) reaches or exceeds the baseline value for three consecutive weeks.
 Forecasted onset week values should be for the first week of that three week period.

-The peak week is defined as the MMWR surveillance week that the weighted ILINet percentage is the highest for the 2018-2019 influenza season.
+The peak week is defined as the MMWR surveillance week that the weighted ILINet percentage is the highest for the 2019-2020 influenza season.